newjersey/navigator.business.nj.gov/content/src/fundings/child-care-facilities-improvement-program.md

   - educational-services
 publishStageArchive: Do Not Publish
 ---
-The Child Care Facilities Improvement Program provides grants to New Jersey child care providers for facilities improvements that will contribute to high quality early childhood learning environments.
+The Child Care Facilities Improvement Program provides grants for facilities improvement to New Jersey child care providers that provide high quality early childhood learning environments.

 Applicants are limited to one application per DCF-licensed child care center location, and two applications per Employer Identification (EIN)